- What is Lifespark?

 Depending on your needs, there are a few different ways you might want to approach the Lifespark Weekly website:

 1) If there is nothing in particular that is bothering you right now, and you’d just like to learn more about finding greater meaning and purpose in life, then you might start by checking out the current weekly issue, perusing past issues, or reading our beginner’s guide on how to find meaning in life.
 Each week, we explore a central topic related to how to find meaning in life and publish 5 featured articles (1 per weekday) that dive deep into a specific facet of the issue or problem.
 Featured articles are accompanied by related quizzes, videos, and evidence-based strategies that offer new ways to improve yourself.
 So, take a peek at our recent issues and see what speaks to you.
-You can also become a Lifespark Exclusive member for free and sign up for our weekly newsletter to get updates on the latest developments at Lifespark.
+You can also subscribe to our free LifeSpark newsletter to get updates on the latest developments.

 2) If you are looking for guidance on some specific problem that you’re facing, then you can use our search bar to locate content that is relevant to your concern.
 We also organize our content based on people’s interests, allowing you to browse articles and resources related to topics that matter to you the most.